nicolecht/aeon-assessment/README.md

 - Displays the transaction history in a structured table.

 ### Challenge 4 (Optional): Unit Tests
-- Unit tests are included for various components and API routes.
+- Unit tests are included for all components and utility functions.

 ## Getting Started